YuSugihara/MutMap/01_mutmap_commands_breakdown.md

 - `-t 4`: Specifies the number of threads to use (in this case, 4 threads).
 - `fixmate -m`: Adjusts mate-pair information in the BAM file for consistency and adds the `ms` (mate score) tag, which is used by `markdup` to select the best reads to keep during duplicate marking.
 - `sort`: Sorts the BAM file by genomic coordinates.
-- `-@ 4`: Specifies the number of threads to use for sorting (here, 4 threads).
 - `markdup`: Removes PCR duplicates to avoid bias in variant calling.
 - `view`: Converts the data into BAM format.
-- `-b`:

- Outputs the data in BAM format.
+- `-b`: Outputs the data in BAM format.
 - `-f 2`: Selects properly paired reads.
 - `-F 2048`: Excludes supplementary alignments (e.g., secondary mappings).